2mol/loser-hack/README.md

 A: Yes, it's the door on the right of the kitchen

 #### Q: What if I don’t know how to program?
 A: Two options: 1) Hang with us and we'll teach you stuff!
-2) Use the fully equipped woodworking shop in my bedroom and build your own furniture.
+2) Use the fully equipped woodworking shop in my bedroom and build your own furniture (please note I only have Ash, a little bit of Oak and what I think is Elm (no relation to the programming language; but HEY, let's learn some Elm, it looks FUN) on stock, but it should be enough for a coffee table or a couple of chairs.
+Also, we don't have an ambulance on-call, but the Waid Hospital is close by and very easy to get to, even via Uber.
+But we're drifting a bit off-topic here, so back to computer stuff).

 #### Q: Which languages
 A: Come and do C, Haskell, Plankalkül, Ruby, Visual Basic, we don't give a shit!
 No judgement, everything goes!